obl0702/sfg-pet-clinic/README.md

 #SFG Pet Clinic

+This app implementing Spring Pet Clinic following the online course and example in springframeworkguru/sfg-pet-clinic.
-This repo is for my online course called Spring Framework 5: Beginner to Guru.
-Contained in this repo is which I redesigned the website "Spring Pet Clinic"
+Contained in this repo is which I redesigned the website "Spring Pet Clinic" using following:

+* Maven
+* Java 8
+* H2
+* Spring
+* Thymeleaf